shanhaiying/megua/doc/source/userguide.rst

 Previously we address the content of the template of the exercise.

-Now we describe how to use it:
+Now we describe how to declare it in the Sage notebook.

 1. Notice the ``txt = '''`` in the top of the cell.
-We are defining a textual string containing all information.
+This defines a string containing with both TeX and Python parts.
-The string starts with ``'''`` and ends with the same ``'''`` and contains the LaTeX and Python_ coding for the exercise.
+The string starts with ``'''`` and ends with the same ``'''`` and contains the LaTeX in the beginning and then the Python_ coding for the exercise.
 2. The exercise must have a name.
 The recommended pattern for names is::

    E<math code>_name_number

-where codes are taken from MSC_ classification, ``name`` some suggestive name and a numeration scheme like 001, 002, etc, as more exercices could share same name.
-All conected by an underscore ``_``.
+where codes are taken from MSC_ classification, ``name`` some suggestive name and a numeration scheme like 001, 002, etc, as more exercises could share same name.
+All connected by an underscore ``_``.
 3. Finally, the command ``meg.save(txt)`` will save the exercise textual definition to the database.